GuihLeme/ip-address-tracker/README.md

 yarn start
 ```

-**NOTE: You gonna need set your keys/tokens in .env file as preset in .env.example.
+**NOTE: You gonna need set your keys/tokens up in .env file as preset in .env.example.

 ### Built with